Murray Webb: Artistic career

-After a brief stint as a teacher in Dunedin, Murray Webb has been a prolific caricaturist since the 1970s.
+After a brief stint as a teacher in Dunedin, Webb has been a prolific caricaturist since the 1970s.
 His subjects include politicians, sports people, and other people in the public eye, both in New Zealand and abroad.
 As well as contemporary figures he also draws people from the past, including six portraits of Katherine Mansfield.

-The Alexander Turnbull Library, National Library of New Zealand, holds more than 800 items by him in its collection, most of them single digital portraits.

 The Auckland psychology academic Barry Hughes has written: "Why do Murray Webb's caricatures of public figures look, paradoxically, more truthful than their photographs?"
+The Alexander Turnbull Library, National Library of New Zealand, holds more than 800 items by Webb in its collection, most of them single digital portraits.

-He provided the illustrations to the book 100 Great Rugby Characters by Joseph Romanos and Grant Harding (Rugby Press, Auckland, 1991).
+Webb provided the illustrations to the book 100 Great Rugby Characters by Joseph Romanos and Grant Harding (Rugby Press, Auckland, 1991).
 His regular spot in the editorial pages of the Otago Daily Times was called "Webbsight".
 He now concentrates on private commissions.

 Personal life

 Webb has two sisters and a brother, Richard.
 He was a passenger on the Wahine when it sank in Wellington Harbour in 1968.
 He helped save a toddler by gently tossing the child from the sinking ship to its mother in a lifeboat.

 A graduate of the University of Otago where he studied geography, Webb lives in Dunedin.
 He has been married twice and has three sons and a daughter.